Canadian Museum of Immigration at Pier 21

-The museum had a Drupal website (pier21.ca) that provided general visitor information, donor support and ecommerce capabilities.
-In parallel, they were using open source software, CollectiveAccess, to enable and categorize their large collection of Canadian immigration stories.
+The museum had a Drupal website that provided general visitor information, donor support, and e-commerce capabilities.
+In parallel, they were using an open-source tool named CollectiveAccess that enabled the museum to categorize their large collection of Canadian immigration stories.
 The problem was that Pier 21 needed the stories to be available to the public through the website.
-And the two versions of the platforms, Drupal and CollectiveAccess, were not compatible.
+The two versions of the platforms, Drupal and CollectiveAccess, were not compatible.

-Pier 21 understood that specialized Drupal and programming skills were needed to solve their problem.
-They were looking for a Drupal partner with expert skills to turn their vision into a reality.
+Pier 21 understood that specialized Drupal development skills were needed to solve the problem.
+They looked for a Drupal partner with the right expertise to take their vision and make it a reality.

 Pier 21’s recently launched website had been built using Drupal 7.
-The new website was important to their branding initiatives and, in helping visitors plan their visits to the museum, book rooms for events, and shop online.
-The website, however, did not meet its basic business goal of helping to grow government funding by increasing user numbers and engagement, at the rate they needed.
+The new website was important to their branding initiatives and in helping visitors plan a museum visit, book rooms for events, and shop online.
+The website, however, did not meet its basic business objective of helping to grow government funding by increasing user volume and engagement at the rate they needed.

-The museum’s new website was experiencing a moderate uptick in numbers from providing a broader user experience.
-They wanted to see the increase continue by creating a deeper experience -- by allowing web visitors to explore their family immigration histories through the museum’s “Canadian Immigration Stories” collection.
+The museum’s new website was experiencing a moderate uptick in numbers from providing broader user experience.
+They wanted to sustain that growth by creating a deeper experience.
+To achieve this Pier 21 wanted to allow web visitors to explore their family immigration histories through the museum’s “Canadian Immigration Stories” collection.

 The growing collection was built using CollectiveAccess, museum industry software used for creating catalogues.
-The issue was that open source developers had stopped working on cross-functionality between Drupal and CollectiveAccess and, they were no longer version compatible.
-The museum needed the platforms to work together and, as a result, give website visitors access to the museum’s developing collection.
+The issue was that open source developers had stopped working on cross-functionality between Drupal and CollectiveAccess and they were no longer version compatible.
+The museum needed the platforms to work together in order to give website visitors access to the museum’s developing collection.

 The Pier21 team understood the effort required.
-They also recognized that the work was beyond the capabilities of their in-house staff and, that they needed to work with an agency able to solve their complex technical issue.
+They also recognized that the work was beyond the capabilities of their in-house staff, so they needed to work with an agency that had the expertise to solve their complex technical issue.